Security Awareness Tips

 The full policy regarding how often, why, and when you change your password can be found in the Knowledge Base.

 This is an important concept when it comes to password strength.
-Two-factor authentication puts up another wall between your private information and would-be attackers.
-It requires users to fulfill a second step in order to log in to their accounts.
+Multi-factor authentication puts up another wall between your private information and would-be attackers.
+It requires users to fulfill another step or steps in order to log in to their accounts.
 Often, the service asks for a PIN or a temporary passcode that can be retrieved via an app or text message.